 Take into consideration family health history.
 Research insurance programs that will meet your needs after your company’s health plan is out of the picture.
 Investigate Medicare and what it will cover.
 Do you think you should have insurance for long-term care?

-Determine whether you’ll be transferring any of your assets to family
+- Determine whether you’ll be transferring any of your assets to family or other beneficiaries.